NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 The solution is to deploy the Uber API for the sign-up page.
 Currently this solution is sitting on a bunch of baremetal, but it's time to sprinkle a little DevOps on it.

-Thanks for thomast1906 for creating this amazing guide :)
+Thank you thomast1906 for creating this amazing guide :)